Here you may find answers to the most frequently asked questions.

 However, if there is systemic bankruptcy of several major banks at the same time, deposit protection may reach its limits.
-For this reason, our portfolio proposals mostly contain only a small proportion of cash (around 5%), which we need for portfolio management purposes.
-For risk-averse investors, we use the ETF on short-term Swiss government bonds – in other words, a bankruptcy-protected substitute for cash.
+For this reason, our portfolio proposals mostly contain only a small proportion of cash (around 2%), which we need for portfolio management purposes.
+For risk-averse investors, beside cash deposits protected by the state guarantee of BLKB, we use the ETF on short-term Swiss government bonds.

 True Wealth uses a questionnaire to determine your risk tolerance very accurately.
 We believe that our focused catalogue of questions is a very effective tool for determining our customers' true risk tolerance.
 The questionnaire allows us to assess each customer objectively.